djtooke/CV/README.md

 ## Daniel Tooke

-I'm a software engineer for [Hive Learning](http://github.com/hivelearning), developing backend services in Python.
+As a backend software engineer, my most recent position has been working for [Hive Learning](http://github.com/hivelearning), developing backend microservices in Python, which I enjoyed immensely.
+Currently I'm looking to build on this experience in my next backend or full-stack role in Paris, France.

-I’m a motivated and enthusiastic developer, with excellent communication skills.
+I’m a self-motivated and personable developer, with excellent communication skills.
 I highly value a deep understanding of code from the fundamentals upwards, and work best in teams which communicate well and prize autonomy, mastery and purpose.

 ## Example repositories

-* [Gelato calculator](https://github.com/djtooke/gelato) - My side project, a Python recipe calculator for making perfect gelato!
+* [Gelato calculator](https://github.com/djtooke/gelato) - A little side project, a Python recipe calculator for making perfect gelato!
 * [Oyster Cards](https://github.com/djtooke/oyster) - London's Oyster Card system recreated in object-oriented Ruby
 * [Bank Tech Test](https://github.com/djtooke/bank-tech-test) - A tech test, recreating the functionality of a bank account in Ruby